 But wait!
 What about flawed or currupted translations?

 There are some folks out there who will immediately challenge this.
 They’ll say that my counsel here will lead you astray.
 They are profoundly concerned about the issue of mistranslation, or even various agendas creeping into the translation of the Bible.
 There are thousands of websites devoted to proving that one particular translation is the right one and all the others are corrupt.

 Well, I think that’s bunk.
 Heres why.

 The Bible says that God is present in our lives through the Holy Spirit.
-Jesus himself promised that the Holy Spirit would lead us into all truth1.
+Jesus himself promised that the Holy Spirit would lead us into all truth (See John 16:13 for a start).
 He didn’t say that the best literal translation of the Bible would lead you into truth.

 I’ve studied the history of Christianity for a long time and you know what I see?
 This is the historical truth: Throughout history, God spoke to people, led people, even brought revival and spiritual growth regardless of the version of the Bible they had.

 The apostle Paul most likely read the Old Testament in a Greek translation that today we call the Septuagint[note Certainly he had access to the Hebrew Torah, but some of Paul’s quotations of the New Testament are exactly taken from the Septuagint in the Greek, with wording differences that are unique to that Greek translation, so it seems most likely that’s what Paul was working from.]
 Well, guess what?
 Today we know that the Septuagint is flawed significantly in several places.
 Turns out God still used it to speak to Paul.